Posts

 Image

-This next sit needed us to travel just north of London to Watford where we were looking after 2 dogs that had distinctive and very different personalities.
-To get there, we drove through some ordinary weather which included a traffic jam on the M25 freeway.
-We were pretty much on time and were met by Barbara and Peter who welcomed us warmly.
-The house was a semi-detached 'two up/ two down' which meant there were two rooms upstairs and two rooms downstairs excluding bathroom facilities.
-It was a cosy fit that's for sure... but having said that, it was toasty warm.
+This next sit had us travel just to, Watford, just north of London, where we were looking after 2 dogs that had distinctive and very different personalities.
+We drove through some ordinary weather, which included a traffic jam on the M25 freeway.
+(This became a regular annoyance.
+The M25 is frequently a carpark.).
+We arrived pretty much on time and were met by Barbara and Peter, who welcomed us warmly.
+The house was a semi-detached 'two up/two down'.
+It was a cosy fit, but toasty warm.
 Bella was odd but cute.
-When she wanted something, she'd just stand on her hind legs and watch you patiently.
+When she wanted something, she'd just stand on her hind legs and watch you intently.
 She was jealous of Alfie too.
 If Alfie even glanced at another female dog on our walk, Bella would certainly let him know it was VERY unacceptable behaviour.
-Bella Alfie was a very large labradoodle who was such a chilled dog.
-At bedtime, he had a habit of sleeping under our bed literally all night. ...
+Bella.
+Alfie was a very large labradoodle who was such a chilled dog.
+At bedtime, he had a habit of sleeping under our bed all night.
+He reminded us of Falkor from The Neverending Story' movie.
+Alfie.
+The town itself was a ...